Then and now: Marmot Basin

 It was also the year that Toni Klettl would arrive and take over as warden for Parks, overseeing ski patrol, avalanche control, run cutting and development at the hill.

-View from the top of Marmot Basin.
+View from the top of Marmot Basin, looking back into Tonquin Valley.

-But back in the 1960s, Klettl and his team played a major role in shaping the ski area — clearing and packing the runs, clearing the road in and making sure the snow conditions were safe for skiers.
+But back in the 1960s, Klettl and his team played a major role in shaping the ski area—clearing and packing the runs, clearing the road in and making sure the snow conditions were safe for skiers.

 From the mid-'60s through mid-'70s, development continued at a rapid pace, with the Red T-bar added in 1965-66, the first chairlift (the Yellow chair) and the lower chalet in 1968-69, an improved highway and the Caribou Chair in 1970, and the Knob Chair in 1976.

-The old yellow chair at Marmot Basin.
+The old yellow chair at Marmot Basin (later replaced by the Eagle Express).

 Those were exciting times for the hill.
 In 1966, because of Marmot’s great early November snow conditions, the Canadian national team — and one Nancy Greene — came to train at Marmot Basin.
 The impressions left by the Olympic skiers inspired a strong competitive tradition at Marmot.
 Among the athletes who have roots at Marmot Basin are Olympic downhill racer Loni Klettl (Toni’s daughter), and Olympic gold medal freestyle skier Jennifer Heil.